marcusg/flooderfu/README.md

     $ flooderfu-icmp --help

+Try the rvmsudo command if you're using rvm.
+For example:

+    $ rvmsudo flooderfu-icmp -i eht0

 ## In your Ruby files use it like:

     @opt = Flooderfu::Syn::Options.new :destination_ip => "xxx.xxx.xxx.xxx", :destination_mac => "xx:xx:xx:xx:xx:xx", :interface => "eth0"
     @syn = Flooderfu::Syn::Attack.new(@opt).start!

 To show all options use the commandline tools with parameter `--help`

+## TODO
+1. Write tests

 ## Contributing